Help us match you with local pros in your area

 Ductwork Cleaning | $390-$975 |

-Contact at least three HVAC companies for quotes.
-Explain your issues and schedule an in-person inspection if possible.
-Compare providers' diagnoses, suggested repairs, estimated costs, warranties, and timeframes.
+Contact at least three HVAC contractors for quotes.
+Describe your issues and schedule an in-person inspection if possible.
+Compare contractors' diagnoses, suggested repairs, estimated costs, warranties, and timeframes.
 Avoid providers that pressure you or demand upfront payment.

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In South Carolina, HVAC contractors are required to be licensed as mechanical contractors through the South Carolina Department of Labor, Licensing and Regulation Contractor's Licensing Board.
 This license can have multiple specialities, such as Heating, Electrical, Air Conditioning, Plumbing, or Refrigeration, depending on what's required for a specific project.
-Contractors need to have one year of work experience and pass an exam to be licensed.
+Contractors need to have one year of work experience and pass an exam to earn a license.
 Individual cities or counties may have additional requirements.
 You should also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with positive feedback and stories of satisfied customers.
+Pick a company with glowing feedback and stories of satisfied customers.

-Make sure you know the details of your project before it begins.
-If HVAC repairs are required, have your provider specify which parts require replacement and why.
-Get confirmation that your technician will clean and test the entire system after the repair to verify that everything works.
-For replacement, ask the contractor to explain the new HVAC system model, estimated installation time, features, brand, and energy efficiency.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+It’s important to know what the work process will look like.
+For HVAC repairs, the company should detail the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to guarantee everything is working correctly.
+When replacing your HVAC system, ask your contractor to provide details on the new model, estimated installation time, features, brand, and energy efficiency.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Reliable HVAC companies offer warranties on repairs and equipment installations.
 The more complete the coverage, the better.
 Compare warranty details between companies and pick the one that provides the best protection for the fairest price.